Death mask of Napoleon: History

 Some people believe that Antommarchi lived in Cuba for a short period of time and contracted yellow fever.
 While there he lived on his cousin's coffee plantation and became close to General Juan de Moya.
 Before Antommarchi died, he made General Moya a death mask from his mould.
-It is believed that the mask still resides in The Museum in Santiago de Cuba, province of Oriente, where there was a large group of French immigrants that established coffee plantations in the high mountains of the Sierra Maestra.
+The Cuban General José Lacret Morlot – the descendant of a wealthy French family – then purchased the mask from Moya.
+It is believed that the mask still resides in the Museum in Santiago de Cuba, Oriente Province, where there was a large group of French immigrants that established coffee plantations in the high mountains of the Sierra Maestra.

 New Orleans authorities moved their death mask in 1853.
 During the tumult that accompanied the Civil War, the mask disappeared.
 A former city treasurer spotted the mask in 1866 as it was being hauled to the dump in a junk wagon.
 Rather than return the mask to the city, the treasurer took the mask home and put it on display there.
 Eventually Napoleon's death mask wound up in the Atlanta home of Captain William Greene Raoul, president of the Mexican National Railroad.
 Finally, in 1909, Napoleon's death mask made its way back to New Orleans.
 Raoul read a newspaper article about the missing mask and wrote to the mayor of its whereabouts.
 In exchange for suitable acknowledgement, Raoul agreed to donate the death mask to New Orleans.
 The mayor transferred the mask to the Louisiana State Museum that year.